-I strive to live an unbalanced life—that’s right, unbalanced.
-I know this is counter cultural because I hear the balanced life mantra daily.
 Are you aiming to lead a balanced life?
 Balancing work and family?
 Maybe, work, family, church, other activities?
+I strive to live an unbalanced life—that’s right, unbalanced.
+I know this is counter cultural because, like you, from all sources I hear the balanced life mantra.
 I think this balancing act was a key reason for the disturbing findings in a December 1983 Princeton Religion Research Center survey conducted for The Wall Street Journal by the Gallup Organization.

-Is Wall Street out of control?
-What should you do with your pension and investments?
-Some have fallen 20%, 30%, or more in the past week! (more…)
+What should you do with your pension and savings that’s fallen 20%, 30%, or more in the past week?

 What does it mean to seek first His kingdom?
 Apostle Paul and other disciples are perfect examples.
 More recent individuals include Corrie Tenn Boom and George Müller.
 Sadly, we do not grasp the essence of the life of a follower of Jesus because we focus on us and our entitlements.
 Besides, TV evangelists present God as a celestial slot machine from whom we demand comforts.
 When we don’t get them, these charlatans blame a lack faith.
 Meanwhile, their followers support their wealthy lifestyles.